 In a sense, Moore’s Law even became a self-fulfilling prophecy: all parties in the manufacturing chain – researchers, designers, manufacturers, material suppliers – worked together on the same goal.
 They knew that things were supposed to double every two years, so they collaborated to make sure that designs could be brought to market that doubled every two years.

 But Moore’s Law is reaching its limit, and began to slow considerably in the past decade.
 Back in the early 1970s, a chip node was around 10,000 nanometers (nm) in size, and today those nodes are down to 5nm, which is only a few atoms in width.
-We are reaching the lower limit of size.
+We are reaching the practical lower limit of gate size.
 But electronics consumers want things to keep getting faster, smaller, and more powerful, so the semiconductor industry has been investigating what’s next, and developing solutions to the stagnation of Moore’s Law.

 New Approaches, New Innovation, New Techniques